-Nonsteroidal anti-inflammatory drugs are medications that relieve or reduce pain.
-The most popular examples of this group of drugs are aspirin and ibuprofen.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are medications that relieve or reduce pain.
+The most popular examples of drugs in this group are aspirin and ibuprofen.

 The body receives pain signals from nerve receptors when inflammation occurs.
 These signals result from complex responses and interactions between cells and chemicals in the body.

 Anti-inflammatory drugs reduce inflammation, minimizing its direct effect on pain-nerve stimulation and sensitivity, as well as decreasing the resulting inflammatory heat and swelling.
 In this way, NSAIDs help relieve pain.

 - naproxen (Naprosyn)

 - naproxen/esomeprazole (Vimovo)

 NSAIDs are a broad group of non-opioid analgesic drugs.
 Although their chemical structures are different, they have several effects in common: